tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/io_ops.md

 ### `tf.placeholder_with_default(input, shape, name=None)` {#placeholder_with_default}

-A placeholder op that passes though `input` when its output is not fed.
+A placeholder op that passes through `input` when its output is not fed.

 ##### Args: